-Today I have a very special guest, Dr. Jean Dodds.
-Dr. Dodds lectures worldwide on clinical pathology and hematology, blood banking, immunology, endocrinology, nutrition, and holistic medicine.
-In 1986, she founded a nonprofit organization called Hemopet, which set the standard for veterinary transfusion medicine.
-Then in 1991, she created the Pet Life-Line, which is a Greyhound rescue adoption organization.
+Dr. Jean Dodds lectures worldwide on clinical pathology and hematology, blood banking, immunology, endocrinology, nutrition, and holistic medicine.
+In 1986, she founded a nonprofit organization called Hemopet, which set the

 Dr. Dodds also started Hemolife Diagnostics at the same time.
 Each of these endeavors has achieved worldwide recognition.
-I wanted to talk to Dr. Dodds today because she is considered the world's foremost expert on thyroid disease in pets.
+Dr. Dodds is considered the world's foremost expert on thyroid disease in pets.